 at Harvard University, as well as a Fellow in the Women and Public Policy Program

 at the Harvard Kennedy School.
-Prior to coming to Washington University, I was an Economic and Social Research Council Postdoctoral Fellow in the Department of Politics at the University of Bristol (2004-2005).
+Upon finishing my Ph.D., I was an Economic and Social Research Council Postdoctoral Fellow in the Department of Politics at the University of Bristol (2004-2005).
 I have also been a visiting researcher at the University of Stockholm (2001-2002), the University of Helsinki (1997-1998), the Autonomous University of Madrid (1995-1996), and the University of Oslo (1995).